 Where possible we ensure a full timetable.
 We do however individuals have at various stages of illness, recovery and need who benefit from a phased integration.
 This may mean that these individuals have a reduced timetable or attendance improvement plan.
 This may be stated in the EHCP or have been agreed during the PEP process.
-This is always a short-term plan with an agreed time limit by which point the pupil is expected to attend full time.
+This is always a short-term plan.